beesou777/portfolios-collection/README.md

 | [Natalie Torres](https://natalietorres.dev)             | 8           | 9         | 8          | 25          |                                            |
 | [David Gray](https://davidgray.dev)                     | 7           | 6         | 7          | 20          |                                            |
 | [Ruby Jenkins](https://rubyjenkins.dev)                 | 9           | 9         | 9          | 27          | Streamer Favorite of the Day              |

+## you can also contribute to this by foking and adding some list to it thank you